all-c-a-p-s/Advent-of-Code-2023/README.md

 My solutions to Advent of code 2023.

-Done in variouw languages, for fun.
+Done in various languages, for fun.

 AOC: [Advent of Code](https://adventofcode.com/)